iotaledger/stronghold.rs/docs/engine-retrospective.md

    * The system should include a small dependency footprint for IoT and Embedded support.
    * There was no reason to reinvent the wheel as many of the features could be implemented via existing libraries and tools.

-Parti needed to be small, extensible, and secure if it was going to fit the use case that IOTA wanted and doing things this way meant that many of the features could be generalized into interfaces.
-Rather than a full scale platform, Parti would be better suited as a set of modular libraries.
+Stronghold Engine needed to be small, extensible, and secure if it was going to fit the use case that IOTA wanted and doing things this way meant that many of the features could be generalized into interfaces.
+Rather than a full scale platform, Stronghold Engine would be better suited as a set of modular libraries.
 A final revision was mapped out as a library that was split into multiple crates:

 * Primitives Crate
 * Random Crate